arpanpreet-kaur/arpanpreet-kaur/README.md

 Hi, I'm Arpanpreet Kaur

- MCA student with a strong foundation in HTML, CSS, JavaScript, and PHP
+ MCA graduate with a strong foundation in HTML, CSS, JavaScript, and PHP
  Currently learning WordPress development (themes, plugins, PHP)
  Interested in backend development and open-source contribution